Video Creation Process

 • Security: Uses pre-signed URL for secure, time-limited access

-with open("document.pdf", "rb") as file:
+with open("resource.pdf", "rb") as file:

 response = requests.put(